 For further reading see - 'Arkendale: its church and people'

-by Ruth Wilcock, copies of which are available in Knaresborough and Harrogate libraries.
+Hard copies of the book are available in the Knaresborough and Harrogate public libraries.